DGCrypto/Pancakeswap-Prediction-RSI-Crossover/README.md

 3. Fill out env file!
 Save as .env
 4. Use command "Node RSIPredOb.js"
 5. Remember to claim rewards since this is not included in the trial version!

+Experiment with rsi chart time values!
+There could be better fast and slow times because our team has tried only the times listed in env example file!